 Now, I’m not saying they ALL do this, but in my experience, it seems to happen more often than not.

-On my last trip to Paris, when I told the driver to go the Google Maps route as he was going directly into bumper to bumper construction traffic, he got so mad he stopped and ended our trip then and there.
-I was shocked.
+On my last trip to Paris, when I told the driver to go the Google Maps route as he was going directly into bumper to bumper construction traffic, he got so mad he stopped and ended my trip then and there!

-However, there are some instances where traffic just can’t be avoided.
+However, keep in mind that there are some instances where traffic just can’t be avoided.
 Whether this is due to bad weather, an accident, or simply rush hour – this inconvenience will undoubtedly raise the final cost of your trip.

 Finally, there are some countries where meter regulations are not as strictly monitored and unfortunately, drivers are able to take advantage of tourists.